My Interview with Mom Boss & Mental Health Therapist

 Do you believe that all children should be parented differently?

 Yes.
 And doing this is going to start with instilling the belief in your kids that fair is not equal fair is getting what you need.
 This helps kids to see that fair for one is not the same for the other, and that is absolutely OK.
 Teaching empathy at a very young age, showing kids how to put themselves in someone else’s shoes, it’s going to be key in their comprehension of fair not be equal.

-What symptom have you noticed the most in children dealing with anxiety and/or depression?
+What symptom have you noticed the most in your work with Mental Health and as a mom, in children dealing with anxiety and/or depression?